ThatcherC/RadarPro/README.md

       `add IJulia, ImageView, Serialization, FFTW`
   4. Done!
 You can close the Julia shell

 - **RADAR samples:** I have included one set of radar recordings here, but more are available for free from ASF Vertex, a NASA website (signup required).
-See the *Acquiring RADAR Samples* section for details
+See the *Acquiring RADAR Samples* section for details.
+To use the recording bundled with this repo, download the file `Cape.zip` from the Assets section of the [Releases] page.
 - **Computer:** This code is a big memory-hungry because of the size of these SAR images.
 It runs well enough on my 2015 MacBook Pro with 8 GB memory, but only if I close most programs and browser tabs.
 If you run into Julia kernel crashes during processing, try freeing up some RAM by closing any programs or tabs you aren't using at the moment.
 The code as-written also saves off a couple intermediate files about 750 MB in size, so make sure you have a couple spare gigabytes of storage space too.

 ### Producing Images